Does Your Website Run On WordPress? How To Tell

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-View your web page source code using Firefox
+View the page source code in Firefox

-How To View Page Source Code In Firefox
+Viewing The Page Source Code In Firefox

 First, bring up the site’s source code on your screen, using the methods described above.

-Or use your browser’s “Find” function …
+Or using the browser’s “Find” function …

 Use the Firefox browser 'Find' function

-(Using the Firefox browser ‘Find’ function)
+(Using Firefox’s ‘Find’ function)

-This will quickly tell you if the site runs on WordPress or not.
+This will quickly tell you if the site is powered by WordPress or not.

 View The Page Source Code In Firefox